 - 1985 – Evaporation lagoon removed from the TSF

 - 2004 – Neutralisation plant upgrade – doubled capacity

 - Ongoing – Progressive planting of native grasses and trees

-The Department of State Development’s Brukunga Remediation Team is actively developing strategies to reduce the impacts of AMD and ultimately fully remediate the site.
+The Department for Energy and Mining's Brukunga Remediation Team is actively developing strategies to reduce the impacts of AMD and ultimately fully remediate the site.

 More information on the remediation activities at Brukunga is found at: